tangshuang/.datamanager.js/README.md

 1. `get` can be used with `autorun`, `request` can't
 2. `get` will return undefined when there is no data in local cache, `request` will request from the server side waiting for a while
-3. `get` will use the last cache if the cache is expired, `request` will request latest data when expired
+3. `get` will use the last cache if the cache is expired, or use force mode, `request` will send a request waiting util the data back

 ### autorun(funcs)